otdav33/Fractal-Toolkit/README.md

 # Fractal Toolkit
 Render, select coordinates, export to video and more.
+This library allows for the use of numpy (optional) to greatly speed up the computation of fractals by doing an entire screenful at a time instead of computing pixel-by-pixel.

 There are python docstrings for pretty much everything, so if you want help or documentation on a particular function, python's help() command will work.